GeorgieGong/Misc/README.md

 As far as the copyrights are concerned, this is a compilation of multiple items that are distributed under different terms.
 Consult individual files to see more specific details.
-Logos and trademarks are owned by their respectible owners, but included in the repository for conciseness.
+Logos and trademarks are owned by their respective owners, but included in the repository for conciseness.